ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 The applications are created by different teams and they all embrace the **API first** approach.

-They read this blog and realised that by agreeing on the common interface first they could develop separately without impacting each other.
+They read this blog and realised that by agreeing on the common interface first, they could develop separately without impacting each other.
 So hooray for API first development!

 # API first development with OpenAPI/Swagger